 - Host social events online - watch the latest series or a movie with your friends watching at the same time

-- You can still go outside, and run, go for walks to get your exercise with yourself and one other person, or the people you live - just no social gatherings and keeping your distance from others
+- You can still go outside, and run, go for walks to get your exercise by yourself or with the people you live with

 - You could tour some really cool places online (link) and some famous natural places such as the Great Barrier Reef or famous buildings (here)

 - Check out the animals on live cam at Melbourne Zoo or San Diego Zoo #AnimalsAtHome